About our report

 INTERNAL CONTROL AND ASSURANCE

 Nampak assesses risks based on material risks that will impede the performance against the six capitals.
-The current combined assurance model in place is representative of how the risks are currently being managed between four lines of defence, the fourth line being the board and its committees.
+Our evolving current combined assurance model is representative of Nampak's approach to significant risks and material matters are being managed between six lines of defence.

-The coordination, integration and alignment of assurance activities are under refinement.
-The aim is to ensure that a robust combined assurance framework is adopted to provide the governing body with a holistic view of risks and controls and whether the mitigations are effective.
-This will enable the combined assurance model to be further entrenched across the group.
+We work continuously to refine the coordination, integration and alignment of assurance activities.
+The aim is to ensure that Nampak adopts a robust combined assurance framework to provide the board with a holistic view of risks and controls and whether the mitigations are effective.

 The board, supported by the audit committee, ensures an effective control environment which supports the integrity of our information.
 Our systems of internal control are designed to provide reasonable assurance against material misstatement.
-The audit committee on behalf of the board assessed the adequacy and the effectiveness of controls as adequate through the confirmation of management and reports from the internal and external auditors.
+We have assessed our controls to be adequate and effective through the confirmation of management and reports from the internal and external auditors.

-The financial information in this report has been prepared in accordance with the recognition and measurement criteria of International Financial Reporting Standards (IFRS).
-These summarised financial statements have been derived from the consolidated financial statements and are consistent in all material respects.
-Copies of the independent auditor’s report are available for inspection at the company’s registered office.
+The financial information in this report was prepared in accordance with the recognition and measurement criteria of International Financial Reporting Standards (IFRS).
+The summarised annual consolidated financial statements were derived from the annual consolidated financial statements and are consistent in all material respects.
+Copies of the independent auditor's report are available for inspection at the company's registered office.